garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 ![image](https://user-images.githubusercontent.com/106602444/198120297-0db9c760-6b45-4443-9094-8d90c76226fa.png)

-**Confusion Matrix and Metrics by Poverty Status
+**Confusion Matrix and Metrics by Poverty Status**

+Due to the outcome variable of Poverty Bool being unbalanced (64% were under poverty line), the model was much better at predicting correctly if an individual was under the poverty line, than if they were over.
+There were many more "false-positives" than "false-negatives".

 ![image](https://user-images.githubusercontent.com/106602444/198124752-2feeb7c4-484a-4c94-adf5-513ed28b97d6.png)